KMKINGMAN/42-Piscine-Subject-Parser/README.md

 ### Python Version:
 1. Install Python on your system if not already installed.
 2. Install the PyPDF2 library using `pip3 install PyPDF2`.
-3. Run the Python script with the path to the Piscine subject PDF file as an argument (`python main.py path/to/42_piscine_subject.pdf`).
+3. Run the Python script with the path to the Piscine subject PDF file as an argument (`python3 main.py path/to/42_piscine_subject.pdf`).

 ## Example Usage:
 ```bash